 For the fourth installment of the “Then and Now” series, we’ll revisit the Minneapolis Auditorium, which is now the Minneapolis Convention Center.

 Built in 1926, the Minneapolis Auditorium was a municipal space intended for a wide variety of gatherings, and in its early years it was used for everything from circuses to political functions to Lutheran rallies.
 It was actually the second incarnation of the Minneapolis Auditorium; the first, opened in 1905, was just a few blocks away on 11th St. and Nicollet Ave.
 (That space was rebuilt and renamed the Lyceum Theater in 1924, and was eventually demolished in the ’70s to make way for Orchestra Hall.)
 In 1947, it became the home for the newly formed basketball team the Minneapolis Lakers.

 The Auditorium started hosting concerts in the 1950s, and one of the most notable acts to ever perform at the venue was Elvis Presley, who came through town on May 13, 1956.
-After playing an afternoon show at the St. Paul Civic Center, Elvis crossed the river to play the Minneapolis Convention Center.
+After playing an afternoon show at the St. Paul Auditorium (a precursor to the St. Paul Civic Center), Elvis crossed the river to play the Minneapolis Auditorium.
 Attendance was much lower than expected—about 4,000 fans attended the Minneapolis show—and columnist and DJ Bill Diehl panned the performance in the paper the next week.

 A few choice excerpts: